DMVis/DMVis/documentation/components/bar.md

 Only positive `width` values are visible.
 Both positive and negative `height` values are visible depending on `showsNegativeHeight`.
-Since both the width and height could be associated with the x-axis or y-axis, one must explicitly mention which is the case through setting `isHeightAlongYAxis`.

-> Note: The default origin is the bottom middle of the bar.
+> Note: By default, the bar is vertical and its origin is the bottom middle.

 # Required Attributes